theobald-software/theobald-software.github.io/_includes/_content/en/tables/where-clause-runtime-parameters.md

 8. To test the WHERE clause, click **[Load live Preview]**.
 Provide parameter values when prompted.

 {% if page.product == "xtract-for-alteryx" %}
-For more information on how to use runtime parameters in Alteryx, see [Parameterizing](../parameterizing).
+For more information on how to use runtime parameters in Alteryx, see [Edit Runtime Parameters](./edit-runtime-parameters).
 {% else %}

 {: .box-note }